Featured

 Disclaimer: If you want the discount, you MUST begin your initial free subscription by using the Referral Code Link.
 Start your free first month of Simple Practice here and receive a credit for your first paid month with my referral discount code. – I get the same credit you get and it changes periodically.
 In February of 2023, the credit was $150.

-December 2022: There have been several improvements to the Simple Practice EHR since I last updated this post in detail in early 2022.
-Because I closed my private practice recently, I may not be writing in much detail about any of these improvements in the future, but here are a few of this year’s updates in the system:
+UPDATE December 2022: There have been several improvements to the Simple Practice EHR since I last updated this post in detail in early 2022.
+Because I closed my private practice recently, I am not writing in much detail about any of these improvements, but here are a few of the 2022 updates in the system:

 • Advanced calendar features